All about Flexible Spending Accounts

 - Debit cards can be used with certain FSA plans; these are called Flexcards.

-- There are annual limits to how much you can fund a Flexible Spending Account, but they vary by employer
+- The Internal Revenue Service (IRS) sets annual limits to how much you can fund a Flexible Spending Account.

-Some Difference Between an FSA and an HSA
+Some Differences between an FSA and an HSA

-- Both Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs), are used to pay for qualified medical expenses with tax-free dollars.1
+- Both Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs), are used to pay for qualified medical expenses with tax-free dollars.*

 - Unlike an HSA, a Flexible Spending Account is often used in conjunction with almost any traditional health insurance plan.
 To establish an account and make contributions, the HSA account holder must be enrolled in a high deductible health plan.